 There are 10 types of childhood trauma measured in the ACE Study.
 Five are personal — physical abuse, verbal abuse, sexual abuse, physical neglect, and emotional neglect.
 Five are related to other family members: a parent who’s an alcoholic, a mother who’s a victim of domestic violence, a family member in jail, a family member diagnosed with a mental illness, and the disappearance of a parent through divorce, death or abandonment.
 Each type of trauma counts as one.
 So a person who’s been physically abused, with one alcoholic parent, and a mother who was beaten up has an ACE score of three.

 There are, of course, many other types of childhood trauma — racism, bullying, watching a sibling being abused, losing a caregiver (grandmother, mother, grandfather, etc.), homelessness, surviving and recovering from a severe accident, witnessing a father being abused by a mother, witnessing a grandmother abusing a father, involvement with the foster care system, involvement with the juvenile justice system, etc.

 The most important thing to remember is that the ACE score is meant as a guideline: If you experienced other types of toxic stress over months or years, then those would likely increase your risk of health consequences.

-An ACE score of 4 or more increases the risk of heart disease 3-fold and Type 2 diabetes 4-fold.
+Research states an ACE score of 4 or more increases the risk of heart disease 3-fold and Type 2 diabetes 4-fold.